Significance-based Estimation-of-Distribution Algorithms: Introduction

-We also observe that the analysis for the \LO function can easily be modified to also show an $O(n \log n)$ run time for the binary value function \BV, which is a linear function with exponentially growing coefficients.
-This result is interesting in that it indicates that the \sigcGA has asymptotically the same run time on \BV and \OM\footnote{Here we build on our strong belief that our run time bounds are asymptotically tight, that is, that the run time of the \sigcGA on the three benchmark functions \OM, \LO, and \BV is $\Theta(n \log n)$.
-This belief builds both on the general experience that almost no algorithm solves any of these functions in an asymptotically smaller run time and on our understanding of the \sigcGA itself. }.
-In contrast, for the classic cGA it is known~\cite{DBLP:journals/nc/Droste06} that the run times on \OM and \BV differ significantly.
+We also observe that the analysis for \LeadingOnes can easily~be~modified to also show an $O(n \log n)$ run time for the \emph{binary value} function \BinVal, which is a linear function with exponentially growing coefficients.
+This result is interesting in that it indicates that the \sigcGA has asymptotically the same run time on \BinVal and \OneMax.
+In contrast, for the classic cGA it is known~\cite{DBLP:journals/nc/Droste06} that the run times on \OneMax and \BinVal differ significantly.

-We then show that two previously regarded algorithms which solve \LO in $O(n \log n)$ time behave poorly on \OM.
+We then show that two previously regarded algorithms which solve \LeadingOnes in $O(n \log n)$ time behave poorly on \OneMax.
 The run time of the scGA proposed in~\cite{DBLP:conf/gecco/FriedrichKK16} is $\Omega(2^{\Theta(\min\{n,1/\rho\})})$ (Thm.~\ref{thm:scGAOneMax}), where $1/\rho$ is an algorithm-specific parameter controlling the strength of the model update and denotes the hypothetical population size of the algorithm.
-For the convex search algorithm (CSA) proposed in~\cite{DBLP:journals/ec/MoraglioS17}, we prove that the run time, even when addition suitable restart schemes, is asymptotically larger than any polynomial (Thm.~\ref{thm:csa}).
-These results, together with the large number of existing results, suggest that none of the previously known algorithms performs exceptionally well on both \OM and \LO.
+For the convex search algorithm (CSA) proposed in~\cite{DBLP:journals/ec/MoraglioS17}, we prove that the run time, even when adding suitable restart schemes, is asymptotically larger than any polynomial (Thm.~\ref{thm:csa}).
+These results, together with the large number of existing results, suggest that none of the previously known algorithms performs exceptionally well on both \OneMax and \LeadingOnes.